Nguyễn Chánh Thi

 During the year after Khánh's rise to power, Thi helped Khánh stage or put down several coup attempts, making him a key player in South Vietnamese military politics.
-In September 1964, he and Kỳ helped rescue Khánh from a coup attempt by two disgruntled Catholic Diệmist generals, Lâm Văn Phát and Dương Văn Đức.
+In September 1964, he and Kỳ helped rescue Khánh from a coup attempt by two disgruntled Catholic pro-Diệm generals, Lâm Văn Phát and Dương Văn Đức.
 This gave Kỳ and Thi increased leverage in the junta.
 Two months later, he was prominent in shutting down a junta-appointed civilian advisory body after they disapproved of a plan by younger officers to compulsorily retire old generals.
-In January 1965, he helped Khánh depose the junta-appointed civilian Prime Minister Trần Văn Hương, but by this time he had turned against Khánh.
+In January 1965, he helped Khánh depose Prime Minister Trần Văn Hương, but by this time he had turned against Khánh.
 In February 1965, he helped defeat a coup attempt by Phát and Phạm Ngọc Thảo, and helped to force Khánh's resignation at the same time.
-Over the next year, Kỳ and Thi were the foremost officers in the junta, and in June 1965, Thi declined an opportunity to serve as prime minister after being nominated by his fellow officers following the resignation of civilian Phan Huy Quát.
-Thi wanted to let a rival take the job and then step in after he had failed, but he never received a second opportunity.
+Over the next year, Kỳ and Thi were the foremost officers in the junta, and in June 1965, Thi declined an opportunity to serve as prime minister after being nominated by his fellow officers following the resignation of Phan Huy Quát.
+Thi wanted to let a rival take the job and then step in after he had failed, but never received a second opportunity.

-Thi oversaw I Corps with a great deal of autonomy, and the other officers felt threatened, which was accentuated by Thi's alignment with Buddhist activist movements in his region, traditionally a Buddhist stronghold.
+Thi oversaw I Corps with a great deal of autonomy, and the other officers felt threatened, which was accentuated by his alignment with Buddhist activist movements in his region, traditionally a Buddhist stronghold.
 The Buddhists were opposed to expansion of the Vietnam War and the American leadership viewed Thi negatively.
 In early 1966, feeling more confident about his hold on power, Kỳ orchestrated Thi's removal, and announced that Thi would be going to the US for medical treatment, but in reality into exile.
 Thi refused to go along with Kỳ's false story and wanted to stay in Vietnam, and this led to civil unrest in I Corps, where Thi was popular.
-The disquiet escalated into open rebellion by pro-Thi military units, allied to Buddhist anti-junta activists who were calling for civilian government and an end to the US-driven war expansion policy.
-After three months of virtual secession, Kỳ's forces quelled the dissidents, and Thi emigrated to the U.S., where he lived for the rest of his life.
+The disquiet escalated into open rebellion by pro-Thi military units, allied to Buddhist anti-junta activists calling for civilian government and an end to the US-driven war expansion policy.
+After three months of virtual secession, Kỳ's forces quelled the dissidents, and Thi emigrated to the US, where he lived for the rest of his life.